koolapps/guesshub/README.md

 ## GuessHub
 ##### GGO13 Entry by @max99x & @amasad

-A simple coding game - given a patch (change!) taken from a GitHub commit, guess which repository it comes from.
+A simple coding game - given a patch taken from a GitHub commit, guess which repository it comes from.

 ![Screenshot](screenshot.png?raw=true)